cloud66/help-old/_posts/stack-features/2013-11-06-database-replication.md

 The same rule applies to scaling down.
 Deleting 1 server from a 5-server cluster, will result in 2 servers being removed from it to get the total down to 3 servers.

 #### Redis
 There is only 1 master Redis server setup.
-All other servers will be setup as replias and any change in them will be overwritten by the master.
+All other servers will be setup as replicas and any change in them will be overwritten by the master.

 ### Environment Variables
 Cloud 66 generates and populates a set of [environment variables automatically](/stack-features/auto-generated-environment-variables.html) on each one of your stack servers.